 Recycling is as old as the Earth---everything in nature is constantly becoming something else and being used in new ways.
 We will study the lessons nature offers about how we can better deal with the growing problem of waste.
 In the forest and at our pond, we’ll learn about the soil and water cycles.
 Then, looking at samples of some typical garbage generated at schools, we’ll examine how much and what kinds of waste we generate, learn how our community currently disposes of waste, and consider how humans can make choices to better fit into nature’s system of interconnected cycles.
 Also offered as an outreach program.
 Recycling Teacher's Guide

 Sustainability: Learning Lessons From Nature for grades 3 to 7

-Children use an old-fashioned screw press to make and sample apple cider.
+Children use an old-fashioned screw press to make apple cider.
 In the process, they learn about the colonial experience of cider making and get a glimpse of Americana pre MTV.
-Groups must bring 3-5 apples per child and a container to take home any extra cider.
-Also offered as an outreach program.
+Groups must bring 3-5 apples per child.
+NO LONGER OFFERED AS AN OUTREACH PROGRAM.
 Apple Cidering Teacher's Guide

 Aquatic Adventure–April to June, for pre-K to grade 2

 Turtles, frogs and other pond critters that reside in our live animal museum are used to teach young children about aquatic life.
 A visit to our pond to look for signs of who’s home and to observe the diversity of an aquatic habitat is part of this adventure.
 Aquatic Adventures Teacher's Guide

 Pond Ecology–April to June, for grades 3 to 7